 2. Then enter “%localappdata%\Microsoft\OneDrive\onedrive.exe”.
 And click OK.

 3. Log in to your account information to connect to OneDrive, look for the OneDrive icon in the taskbar, then right-click it and select Settings.

 4. Under the "Settings" tab, select “Start OneDrive automatically when I sign in to Windows”, and click OK.

 We have to admit that reinstalling the latest version of OneDrive to the desktop is a very effective error solution, as errors in older versions will be fixed by the carrier and may also include problems with the OneDrive client missing backup tab.

 1. Press the “Windows + R” key simultaneously, type “appwiz.cpl” and click OK.

 2. In the list, look for Microsoft OneDrive.
 Right-click on the folder and select Uninstall.
 This will automatically delete OneDrive.

 4. When OneDrive Setup starts, enter your Microsoft account information, sign in and check if the problem is fixed.

 Method 5.
 Check policy Settings

-1. Press “Windows + R” key to open the Run dialog box, and type “gpedit.msc” in the box, then click OK to continue.
+1. Press the “Windows + R” key to open the Run dialog box, and type “gpedit.msc” in the box, then click OK to continue.